NUC: Nigeria Needs 300,000 Additional Medical Doctors - THISDAYLIVE

 “In the more recent past, the system has also witnessed a significant patient drain due to medical tourism to countries with more robust healthcare system.

-“This is one out of the only five such universities whose preoccupation is the production of the direly needed medical personnel and manpower,” said Rasheed, who was represented by Prof. Chris Maiyaki, a director at the Commission.
+“This is one out of the only five such universities whose preoccupation is the production of the direly needed medical personnel and manpower,” he said.

-In his remarks, Dickson said that he was moved to construct the school because of the zeal to ensure that the people of Bayelsa are exposed to the best training in medical sciences.
+In his remarks, Dickson said he was moved to construct the school because of the zeal to ensure that the people of Bayelsa State are exposed to the best training in medical sciences.

 He urged the incoming administration in the state to sustain the vision for the good of the state and to address the medical needs of the people.

 “With all the massive investments the state has made, I thought to kill two birds with one stone.
-This will be a fantastic teaching hospital which will also be training our medical personnel.
-So I combined the two into a hospital and also a university which I wasted no time in sending a bill to the members of my executive council which approved it immediately.
+This will be a fantastic teaching hospital which will also be training ground for our medical personnel.
+So, I combined the two into a hospital and also a university which I wasted no time in sending a bill to the members of the House of Assembly that approved it immediately.

 “I have no doubt in my mind that we took the right decision for our people and our state.
 I don’t need to say that there is no specialised medical university in the whole country and West Africa as a whole that has the facilities that we have.

 “So, I want to use this opportunity to call on the incoming government to support this great vision.
-It is not about one person or party interest, it is about the long term strategic interest and future of our people.”
+It is not about one person or party interest, it is about the long term strategic interest and future of our people,” he said.

-The Vice-Chancellor of the school, Prof Ebitimitula Etebu, in his comments, said that the institution commenced with eight faculties including Faculty of Basic Medical Science.
+The university’s Vice chancellor, Prof. Ebitimitula Etebu, in his submission, said the institution commenced with eight faculties including Faculty of Basic Medical Science.

-He revealed that the university started by the Bayelsa State government in 2018 as the second medical university in the country, had obtained the NUC nod to run the eight programmes.
+He revealed that the university started by Bayelsa State Government in 2018 as the second medical university in the country, had obtained the NUC nod to run the eight programmes.

-Etebu called on the regulatory body to also grant full accreditation to other medical courses in the university, such as Medicine, Surgery and Nursing, among others.
+The vice chancellor called on the regulatory body to also grant full accreditation to other medical courses in the university, such as medicine and surgery, nursing, among others.